playbenny/benny_manual/docs/waves.md

 Click an empty slot and a file chooser dialog will pop up to let you choose a wave.
 It will load up and a pictoral representation of it will appear.

-You can use the scroll wheel to zoom in on the wave.
+You can also drag and drop audio files or folders onto the benny logo in the launcher window.

+Drag to zoom and pan around the wave.

 ## Slices